What services does CAPS offer?

 During the first appointment, also known as an intake session, you and your counselor will have an opportunity to get to know each other.
 Your counselor will likely ask many questions about you to gain a deeper understanding of your current concerns.
 Together you will begin to discuss what treatment options and/or campus resources would be most helpful in addressing your particular circumstances.
 Be sure to ask questions if you have them, this will help you and your counselor build a collaborative working relationship from the beginning.

 *Prior to meeting with your counselor, you will need to complete some forms to provide information about your past and current emotional health.
+See more detailed information at How to Prepare for Your Appointment.
 Please check-in with the Front Desk reception 30-minutes prior to your appointment time to ensure you have enough time to complete the forms so it does not interfere with your face-to-face time with your counselor.

 What if I don't like my counselor?